Instinct: Wilhelm Wundt

 Wilhelm Wundt (1832–1920) is known for founding the first psychology laboratory, which occurred in 1879 at the University of Leipzig.
 He was able to draw conclusions about instinct from his careful observations of both animal and human behaviour.

 Unconscious processes

-To better explain Wundt's research, Claudia Wassman analyzed a large collection of sources.
-This included some of the earlier journals Wundt wrote, which pondered the idea of unconsciousness more than his later and more known research.
-Her paper concludes that he believed unconscious processes (which he called "instinctive movements") were the result of sensations and emotions, and these unconscious processes were building blocks towards consciousness.
+Wundt believed unconscious processes (which he called "instinctive movements") were the result of sensations and emotions, and these unconscious processes were building blocks towards consciousness.

 Facial expressions

 An example of what Wundt studied to arrive at his conclusions regarding unconscious processes includes the facial expressions babies made in response to the sensations of sweet, sour, and bitter tastes.
 He concluded these facial expressions were the result of the babies trying to avoid unpleasant emotions because there was something unpleasant in their mouths, and that these instincts (which he uses interchangeably with reflexive movements) only became innate because past generations learned it and it benefited their survival.

 Natural selection

 The process by which Wundt explained the existence of instincts is natural selection.
 More specifically, his research suggests natural selection causes small changes in the nervous system over time.
 These changes bring about hereditary drives in organisms, which are then responsible for any unconscious processes.
 Another thing to note is that Wundt used the terms unconscious processes, reflexive movements, and instinctive movements interchangeably, often grouping them together.